-From this site you can download the data files to your hard drive or floppy disk by following the instructions on screen.
+From this site you can download the data files to your hard drive, floppy disk or memory stick by following the instructions on screen.
 Then you should start SPSS and open the data files.
-These files can only be opened in SPSS.
+These files can be opened only in SPSS.

-The survey.sav data file is a 'real' data file, based on a research project that was conducted by one of my graduate diploma classes.
+The survey3ED.sav data file is a 'real' data file, based on a research project that was conducted by one of my graduate diploma classes.
 So that you can get a feel for the research process from start to finish, I have also included in the Appendix a copy of the questionnaire that was used to generate this data and the codebook used to code the data.
 This will allow you to follow along with the analyses that are presented in the book, and to experiment further using other variables.